 As a member of a querying writers group, I’ve watched writers wait 6 months to receive full manuscript rejections, or go months without receiving so much as a form rejection for queries.
 I’ve learned a lot about having realistic expectations and how to tackle the querying process.
-In this post, I interview some of those writers, with the aim of giving newly querying writers insights into what to expect on your journey, and advice.
+In these querying interviews, I interview some of those writers, with the aim of giving newly querying writers insights into what to expect on your journey, and advice.
 And to give those of you already on your querying journey a chance to reflect and possibly tweak your approach to querying.

 Where Are You Querying From & Which Genres?

 |Juliana Savia Clayton||Melissa||Debbie Hadad|